This is a case study about the right of self-determination

 s 1 (1) of ICCPR stipulates that ‘all peoples have the right of self-determination.
 By virtue of that right they freely determine their political status and freely pursue their economic, social and cultural development’.
 AB’s transgender application demonstrates the will to defend the right of self-determination with respect to certain cultural issues.

-For the legislation, s 15(1)(b) of Gender Act provides, ‘…if the Board is satisfied that the person believes that his or her true gender is the gender to which the person has been reassigned…’ The word ‘believe’ has implied the possibility to acknowledge the right of self-determination…
+Regarding the legislation, s 15(1)(b) of the Gender Act provides, ‘…if the Board is satisfied that the person believes that his or her true gender is the gender to which the person has been reassigned…’.
+The word ‘believe’ implies the possibility of acknowledging the right of self-determination…

-So High Court clarified that ‘gender… is partly a psychological question, one of self-perception, and partly a social question, how society perceives the individual.’
-The word ‘self-perception’ also indicates that High Court respects the right of self-determination and interprets this provision in a fair and liberal way.
+Thus, the High Court clarified that ‘gender… is partly a psychological question, one of self-perception, and partly a social question, how society perceives the individual’.
+The phrase ‘self-perception’ suggests the High Court respects self-determination and interprets this provision fairly and liberally.

 3. Dynamic Approach –

-• Pragmatic Interpretation – As transgender issue is a controversial issue which even pushes people to question the origin of human beings, the interpretation would be easily ‘trapped’ in a complicated labyrinth.
+- Pragmatic Interpretation – The transgender issue is controversial, even prompting people to question the origin of human beings, making interpretation easily ‘trapped’ in a complicated labyrinth.

-But as Chisholm J pointed out that ‘the task of the law is not to search for some mysterious entity, the person’s true sex, but to give an answer to a practical human problem’.
-High Court’s decision did just follow such Pragmatic principle, as His Honour emphasized that ‘gender should not be regarded merely as a matter of chromosomes’.
-Hence, High Court departed from the interpretation based on biological or medical meaning, or even mysterious theological question, and sticking to a legal solution which focuses on protecting individual’s human rights.
+But as Chisholm J pointed out, ‘the task of the law is not to search for some mysterious entity, the person’s true sex, but to give an answer to a practical human problem’.
+The High Court’s decision followed this pragmatic principle, as His Honour emphasized that ‘gender should not be regarded merely as a matter of chromosomes’.
+Hence, the High Court departed from interpretations based on biological or medical meanings, or even mysterious theological questions, and instead focused on a legal solution that protects individual human rights.

 Significance

-High Court’s decision set a precedent for such controversial issue, so this is a landmark decision.
-It also maximizes Judiciary Creativity by manifesting how to utilize purposive interpretation for a statute with beneficial nature to find out a practical legal solution.
+High Court’s decision established a precedent for such a controversial issue, making it a landmark decision.
+It also maximized Judiciary Creativity by demonstrating how to utilize purposive interpretation for a statute with beneficial nature to find out a practical legal solution.

-But we may also look at this case in a critical way.
+However, we may also look at this case critically.

-First, for the interpretation, judicial authority heavily relied on plaintiff’s subjective claim, instead of objective standard, this may also lead to sort of arbitrary judgement.
-In reality, sometimes it may bring confusion into our life.
-For example, if a man didn’t go through complete gender reassignment procedure but claims he genuinely believes he is a woman, then after obtaining legal documents, he may legally access public female toilet or bathroom, etc., this would certainly cause trouble.
+First, concerning the interpretation, judicial authority heavily relied on the plaintiff’s subjective claim, rather than an objective standard, which may lead to arbitrary judgement.
+However, in reality, this approach could bring confusion into our lives.
+For example, if a man claims he genuinely believes he is a woman without undergoing complete gender reassignment procedures, obtaining legal documents could grant him access to public female facilities such as toilets or bathrooms, causing potential trouble.

 [1] McHugh JA in Kingston v Keprose Pty Ltd (1997) 1 NSWLR 404.